-The Oral and Maxillofacial Surgery (OMS) Residency, a joint offering of Mayo Medical School and Mayo School of Graduate Medical Education, is a comprehensive surgical specialty residency, during which trainees earn their medical degrees.
+The Oral and Maxillofacial Surgery (OMS) Residency, a joint offering of Mayo Clinic School of Medicine and Mayo Clinic School of Graduate Medical Education, is a comprehensive surgical specialty residency, during which trainees earn their medical degrees.

 - Become an outstanding clinical oral and maxillofacial surgeon with competence in all areas of the specialty